Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Background

 \subsection{Science maps based on diverse sources}

-Science maps of academic documents typically use networks of citation links or text similarity \cite{10.1162/qss_a_00035}, but both Janssens, Gl{\"a}nzel, and De Moor \cite{janssens2008hybrid} and Ahlgren et al. \cite{10.1162/qss_a_00027} proposed networks that combine both citation links and text similarity.
-Also, Costas, de Rijcke and Marres \cite{https://doi.org/10.1002/asi.24427} proposed a conceptual framework for analyzing the interaction between documents and social media by creating networks of co-occurrence.
+Science maps of academic documents typically use networks of citations links or text similarity \cite{waltman2020principled}, but both Janssens, Gl{\"a}nzel, and De Moor \cite{janssens2008hybrid} and Ahlgren et al. \cite{ahlgren2020enhancing} proposed networks that combine both citation links and text similarity.
+Also, Costas, de Rijcke and Marres \cite{costas2021heterogeneous} proposed a conceptual framework for analyzing the interaction between documents and social media by creating networks of co–occurrence.
 Their framework is our source of inspiration for using external sources to improve science maps and also for how we build the networks of external sources.
-The main difference between their networks and our networks is that in their networks co-occurrence is explicitly included in the weight of the edges, while in our networks it is implicit by building the network with both the documents and the elements where the documents co-occur, an approach similarly to the work of Yun, Ahn and Lee \cite{yun2020return}.
+The main difference between their networks and our networks is that in their networks co–occurrence is explicitly included in the weight of the edges, while in our networks it is implicit by building the network with both the documents and the elements where the documents co–occur, an approach similar to the work of Yun, Ahn and Lee \cite{yun2020return}.